Edward J. Adams: Midwest crime spree

 On October 8, police attempted to trap the gang near Anoly, Kansas, but the gang managed to escape after a gunfight that left Deputy Benjamin Fisher wounded.
 The gang was spotted 11 days later after stealing $500 in silver from a bank near Osceola, Iowa.
 This was followed by another attempt by a posse to apprehend the gang just south of Murray, Iowa, where the gang rested for several hours along a gravel road just a few miles from town.
 Having spotted the gang's vehicle, suspicious farmer Charles William Jones (1870–1921) contacted Murray Sheriff Ed West, and a group was formed to investigate and intervene.

 Upon approaching the vehicle, Sheriff West was met at point-blank range with a revolver to his face that failed to fire.
 He was able to take cover, and a shootout followed in which several members of the posse were seriously injured.
-Jones, having heard the gun battle from his farm up the road, grabbed his shotgun and ran to aid sheriff West and his group.
-The gang, who had by now fled from the original site, drove up the road and exchanged fire with Jones, which left him mortally wounded.
+Jones, having heard the gun battle from his farm up the road, grabbed his shotgun and ran to aid Sheriff West and his group.
+The gang, which had by now fled from the original site, drove up the road and exchanged fire with Jones, which left him mortally wounded.

 Heading for Wichita, the gang's crime spree continued—robbing 11 stores in Muscotah, Kansas, and abducting and later robbing two motorcycle officers outside Wichita, where their motorcycles were set on fire.
 Back in Wichita, on November 5, 1921, Adams shot and killed Patrolman A.L.
 Young in cold blood while Young was on duty.
 The motive behind the killing was said to be a mutual love interest, who had chosen the company of the officer over the outlaw.
 The gang then committed their most successful robbery with the theft of $35,000 after robbing a Santa Fe express train near Ottawa, Kansas.